 10. Freemium Upsell

-Freemium upsell model allows users look at the lite version of an application for free including the possibility to upgrade to the premium version by either unlocking more features or getting the app ad-free.
+The secret behind how free apps stay profitable is due to the Freemium upsell model.
+It allows users to look at the lite version of an application for free including the possibility to upgrade to the premium version by either unlocking more features or getting the app ad-free.
 This model can aid attracting customers via a free trial and later moving them to a premium package to receive additional features.

-● Attracts Users with Free Offering ● Can be challenging to balance free and paid features
+Can be challenging to balance free and paid features.

-● Opportunity for Upselling ● Requires ongoing development and maintenance of two versions
+Requires ongoing development and maintenance of two versions.

-● Increases User Engagement ● Some users may be resistant to paying for premium features
+Some users may be resistant to paying for premium features.

-● Potential for Recurring Revenue ● Premium version must offer significant value to justify the cost
+Premium version must offer significant value to justify the cost.

 Final Thoughts